logzio/logzio-helm/charts/fluentd/README.md

 Logzio-fluentd allows you to ship logs from your Kubernetes cluster to Logz.io, using Fluentd.
 Fluentd is flexible enough and has the proper plugins to distribute logs to different third parties such as Logz.io.

 **Note:** The chart defaults to configuration for Conatinerd CRI.
-If your cluster uses Docker as CRI, please refer to `daemonset.containerdRuntime` in the [parameters table](ADD-LINK-TO-TABLE).
+If your cluster uses Docker as CRI, please refer to `daemonset.containerdRuntime` in the [configuration table](https://github.com/logzio/logzio-helm/tree/master/charts/fluentd#configuration).

 ### Deploying the Chart: